sreenivasa-xor/SparkStreaming-Example-Application/README.md

 Files in the package
 --------------------

--   **application.properties:** config file used by the Spark Streaming Scala application.
+-   **sparkStreaming/examples/application.properties:** config file used by the Spark Streaming Scala application.

--   **log4j.properties:** defines the log level and behaviour for the application.
+-   **sparkStreaming/examples/log4j.properties:** defines the log level and behaviour for the application.

--   **properties.json:** contains default properties that may be overridden at application creation time.
+-   **sparkStreaming/examples/properties.json:** contains default properties that may be overridden at application creation time.

 Upload Package into Package Repository